Seagate/cortx-management-portal/experiments/full_stack/README.md

 # Integration of NodeJS, Python

 This is POC where data flows like
-- UI<-->REST(NodeJS/ExpressJS)<-->REST(Python/aiohttp)
+- GUI<-->REST(NodeJS/ExpressJS)<-->REST(Python/aiohttp)
-- UI<--> Websocket(NodeJS)<-->Websocket(Python)
+- GUI<--> Websocket(NodeJS)<-->Websocket(Python)

 ## Folder hierarchy

 - csm-core:-- Python Project for CSM-Core
 - csm-web:-- NodeJS Project for exposing REST
-- csm-ui:-- VueJS project for UI
+- csm-gui:-- VueJS project for GUI

-In future we may think to merge csm-web and csm-ui.
+In future we may think to merge csm-web and csm-gui.
 But for now I have kept them as 2 different projects.
 Need to think more if we should merge them or not

 ## Building